-The Metro Denver Coordinated Assessment and Housing Placement System (CAHPS) is a regional, client-centered process that enables our community to assess and identify the housing and support needs of individuals experiencing homelessness, target outreach and housing navigation for those with the greatest need, and match the right level of service and/or housing intervention to these individuals as quickly and efficiently as possible, while being respectful of client choice and local providers.
-Find an overview here.
+Since the 25 Cities Initiative in 2014, the Metro Denver community has been building its OneHome Coordinated Entry System: a regional, client-centered process that enables our community to assess and identify the housing and support needs of individuals experiencing homelessness.
+OneHome helps target mobile outreach and housing navigation for people with the greatest needs.
+OneHome also matches the right level of service and housing intervention as quickly and efficiently as possible, while being respectful of client choice and local providers.

-The CAHPS process is comprised of several key components, including:
+The OneHome process is comprised of several key components including:

-- Assessment: the Metro Denver CAHPS utilizes the Vulnerability Index and Service Prioritization Decision Assistance Tool (VI-SPDAT), to assess an individuals level of vulnerability, at locations throughout the seven-county region.
+Assessment: OneHome utilizes the Vulnerability Index and Service Prioritization Decision Assistance Tool (VI-SPDAT) to assess an individual's level of vulnerability at locations throughout the seven-county region.

-- Prioritization: currently the Metro Denver CAHPS prioritizes Veterans and chronically homeless individuals to ensure that access to available housing resources are provided based on greatest need.
+Prioritization: Currently, OneHome prioritizes Veterans and chronically homeless individuals to ensure that access to available housing resources is provided to those with the greatest need.

-- Data Collection: CAHPS collects and utilizes real-time, accessible client-specific data to inform housing matches.
+Data Collection: OneHome collects and utilizes real-time, accessible client-specific data to inform housing matches.